 Looking at the groom, his body follows one straight line.
 While he is leaning towards his bride, which shows engagement and interaction between them, it also looks as if he is going to fall over onto her.
 To avoid this and still achieve a pose that shows interaction, start by having the groom place more weight on one leg than the other.
 This will help to give him angles rather than be in one straight line.
 From here, have him lean only his head towards the bride, rather than his whole body.

 Even though the couple is leaning into one another, there is a static feel to their pose.
 It looks as if they may have been standing in this position for too long, and they were not naturally moving during it.
-To fix this, look at the bride and groom’s arms and determine how you can slightly reposition them to add more angles and dimension into the image.
+To fix this, look at the bride and groom’s arms and determine how you can slightly reposition them to add more angles and dimension to the image.
 Remember, it is your job to create movement that makes you feel something and understand that the bride and groom are having a moment together.

 By understanding how body language and movement work together, you can begin to have more control over the look and feel of your images.
 When you combine great body language with beautiful lighting, your images will be much stronger.